raphapy/jee6-audit-suite/README.md

     MyEJBService s;

     @Process(name="Example Name for Process")
+    @Interceptors({ProcessAuditInterceptor.class})
     public Output businessMethod(Input i) {
       //This method is a defined process but in this case is, implicitly, an activity s.otherBusinessMethod(i);

     }

+    /*Business methods can be Process and Activity while.
+    The auditor detect the entry point of audit task to determine the role of business method*/
     @Process(name="Example Name for another Process")
+    @Activity
+    @Interceptors({ProcessAuditInterceptor.class})
     public void otherBusinessMethod(Input i) {
       ...
       //here, an activity of this process is called